shuyanzhou/shuyanzhou.github.io/index.md

 <!-- ## About Me -->
 <a id="about-me"></a>
-Hi, I’m Shuyan, a final-year PhD student of the Language Technologies Institute at [Carnegie Mellon University](https://www.cmu.edu).
+Hi, I’m Shuyan, a final-year PhD student at CMU LTI.
 I am fortunately advised by [Graham Neubig](http://phontron.com).
+In Fall 2025, I will be an Assistant Professor at [Duke Computer Science](https://cs.duke.edu/), and I will be taking students in the coming cycle (deadline 12/14/2024).

 I work on building autonomous agents that could understand high-level language commands.
 My goal is to create AI agents that would free human beings from tedious tasks and aid them in better decision makings.